In First Half Year 2022, there will be three delivery modes for your subjects – Dual-Delivery, Online and On Campus.

 A student who has successfully completed this subject will:

-- Have thorough knowledge of the principal instruments that protect human rights and ‘environmental rights’ and their governance structures, including their enforcement mechanisms, at national, regional and international levels
+- Have thorough knowledge of the principal instruments that protect human rights and ‘environmental rights’ and their governance structures, including their enforcement mechanisms, at domestic, regional and international levels

-- Be able to critically examine, analyse, interpret and assess the theoretical and practical bases for engaging human right to protect the environment
+- Be able to critically examine, analyse, interpret and assess the theoretical and practical bases for engaging human rights to protect the environment

-- Have an advanced understanding of ‘environmental rights’ and the relationship between human rights law and environmental protection, including recent developments at national, regional and international levels
+- Have an advanced understanding of ‘environmental rights’ and the relationship between human rights law and environmental protection, including recent developments at domestic, regional and international levels

-- Have the cognitive and technical skills to generate critical and creative ideas relating to the use of human rights to protect the environment
+- Have the cognitive and technical skills to generate critical and creative ideas relating to the use of human rights to protect the environment, including ideas of rights of nature

-- Have the technical and communication skills to describe cases in which environmental rights have been applied and critically evaluate the decisions from theoretical perspectives to reach independent conclusions on the efficacy of a human rights approach to environmental protection.
+- Have the technical and communication skills to describe cases in which environmental rights have been applied and to evaluate critically the decisions from theoretical perspectives to reach independent conclusions on the efficacy of a human rights approach to environmental protection.